velikanov/velikanov.github.io/_posts/2017-10-28-GetStartedWithJavaAndSpring-PartII-Data.md

 When we have obtained API key we can start to implement our fetcher and we need to store our API key somewhere not in source code.

-So let's do this inside our `application.properties` file.
+So we will do this inside our `application.properties` file.

 <code>./scheduler/src/main/resources/application.properties</code>
 {% highlight ini linenos %}